jessemonroy650/googleMapExamples/GeoCoder_Classes.md

 `google.maps.Geocoder`

 A service for converting between an address and a LatLng.
+This service can also do "reverse geocoding".

 https://developers.google.com/maps/documentation/javascript/reference#Geocoder

 Google's documentation requires multiple reads to understand.
 It is poorly layed out.
 I think even in book layout this would be a pain.
 Many of the components are mislabeled or labeled in an obtuse format.
 In addition, the API design is obtuse and contorted - as if the information was clustered together by committee.

-There is one class to create objects and one methods.
+There is one class to create objects and one method.
 Everything else supports this.
-One side effect of this call is getting a huge data structure back.
+One side effect of this is getting a huge data structure back.
 I recommend taking time to learn the filter: `google.maps.GeocoderComponentRestrictions`.

 In Javascript, it would typically look like this.